Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 Both suits of armor are mechanical traps, each one activated by a pressure plate hidden in the floor in front of its alcove.
 A character who searches for traps in one of these locations notices both pressure plates with a successful DC 15 Wisdom ([[/5.
 Mechanics/Rules/Skills.md#Perception\|Perception]]) check.

 When 40 or more pounds of weight are placed on a pressure plate, the suit of armor nearest to that plate springs forward, flailing its arms and wielding its mace.
-Any creature standing on a pressure plate when its trap triggers must succeed on a DC 14 Dexterity saving throw or take 7 (`dice: 2d6|avg` (`2d6`)) bludgeoning damage from the flailing armor.
+Any creature standing on a pressure plate when its trap triggers must succeed on a DC 14 Dexterity saving throw or take `dice: 2d6|avg` (`2d6`) bludgeoning damage from the flailing armor.
 After leaping out and attacking, the armor retracts.
 The pressure plate resets after 1 minute, after which its armor trap can be triggered again.

 The suits of armor act much like metal puppets—a little joke intended to spook visitors more than damage them.
 A pressure plate can be disabled by a character who uses thieves' tools and makes a successful DC 15 Dexterity check.
 A trap can also be disabled by destroying its suit of armor, which has AC 18, 5 hit points, and immunity to psychic and poison damage.

 ### K20.
 Heart of Sorrow

-> [!quote] ...
+> [!readaloud]
 >
 > A mosaic floor adds a touch of color to the otherwise dark, cold, empty tower that rises above you.
 A spiral staircase rises slowly into darkness, hugging the outer wall.
 In the center of the room, another set of stairs leads down.
 ^1d3